What is FISP?

 Building Safety and Local Law 11

-If you do not comply with all regulations penalties, fines, and violations can be placed on the property and owner.
+If you do not comply with all regulations, penalties, fines, and violations can be placed on the property and owner.
 It is best to avoid this and be ahead of the game by fulfilling all the requirements as soon as possible.

-Thank You for Reading Our Blog Post on the NYC Local Law 11/98 and the Facade Inspection Safety Program.
+Thank You for Reading Our Blog Post on the NYC Local Law 11/98 and the Façade Inspection Safety Program.

 This post was written by Jorge Fontan AIA a Registered Architect and owner of New York City architecture firm Fontan Architecture.
 Jorge Fontan has earned 3 degrees in the study of architecture including two degrees from the City University of New York and a Masters Degree in Advanced Architectural Design from Columbia University.
 Jorge has a background in construction and has been practicing architecture for 20 years where he has designed renovations and new developments of various building types.